 With a hardness of 1,400-1,500 (Janka scale), you will find maple to be incredibly strong.
-This wood is aesthetically good looking and furniture makers and woodworkers prefer it over many other types of wood.
+Maple is aesthetically good looking and furniture makers and woodworkers prefer it over many other types of wood.
 Maple has a smooth grain pattern and has a light, creamy coloration.
 It is one of the more durable types of wood that you can get on the market.

 There are many different species of maple trees spread across the globe but in the US, the variety used by woodworkers is hard maple (Acer saccharum), also called sugar maple.
 It grows abundantly throughout the US and Canada and is the national symbol of Canada, featuring in their national flag.
 Maple syrup comes from the sap of the sugar maple tree.

 Many a time you would like to use a particular type of wood, but it is not available.
 Finding a suitable substitute for a variety of wood that you cannot procure can be a daunting task.
 What you need to do is to consider the characteristics of the wood of your preferred choice.
 Then, you need to identify woods that have similar properties to the type of wood that you wanted to use.

 In this post, we consider alternatives in case you are unable to procure maple for your woodworking projects.
 Although you may not get a 100% match, you can find wood similar to maple which helps you complete your project.
 Let’s first take a quick look at maple and its characteristics and then we can consider some optional choices.

 When poplar is bleached and stained it can be made to resemble maple.
 Otherwise, this wood is rarely used for its appearance except for rainbow poplar.
 We consider poplar as a utility wood and it makes crates, pallets, and frames for upholstered furniture.